U.S. Route 87: Route description

+U.S. Route 87 in background, looking north from Loma, Montana.

 Texas

 In Texas, US 87 is a north-south highway that begins near the Gulf Coast in Port Lavaca, Texas, and heads north through San Antonio, Lubbock, Amarillo, and Dalhart to the New Mexico state line near Texline.

 New Mexico

 US 87 continues in a northwesterly direction in New Mexico and is signed by NMDOT primarily as an east–west route.
 It merges with US-64 (and thus the Santa Fe Trail National Scenic Byway) in Clayton, shortly after entering New Mexico.
 It continues to the northwest until Des Moines, when it takes a more westerly approach to Raton.
 In Raton, it separates from US 64 and merges with Interstate 25 and US 85, with which it remains concurrent through Raton Pass and into Colorado, though it is unsigned on much of the concurrency.

 Colorado

 US 87 remains concurrent with I-25 throughout the state of Colorado, which is a rare occurrence for a US highway to have a concurrency with an Interstate in its entirety within state boundaries.
 It is unsigned through the entire state.